 Combined hyperactive-impulsive and inattentive

-People with combined ADHD will have both hyperactive and inattentive symptoms.
-These include impulsiveness, difficulty paying attention and above-normal levels of energy.
+People with combined ADHD will have both hyperactive-impulsive and inattentive symptoms.
+These include impulsiveness, difficulty paying attention, and above-normal levels of energy.
 Combined hyperactive-impulsive and inattentive is the most common type of ADHD.

-We can provide treatment for ADHD at our residential treatment centre in Zurich and in London.
+We can provide treatment for ADHD at our residential treatment center in Zurich and in London.

 In the most simplistic terms, attention deficit disorder (ADD) is an outdated term for what we now refer to as predominantly inattentive or attention-deficit/hyperactivity disorder (ADHD).

-Yes, treatment centres that provide intensive treatment programmes for ADHD are an excellent and efficient way to create long-term coping strategies and to restore health and wellbeing.
+Yes, treatment centers that provide intensive treatment programs for ADHD are an excellent and efficient way to create long-term coping strategies and restore health and wellbeing.
 At Paracelsus Recovery, we can provide intensive treatment for symptoms of ADHD and any co-occurring mental health condition, while also ensuring that you can continue to work and meet your ongoing responsibilities.

-Research shows that the best ADHD treatment is based on the ‘multimodal approach’.
-The treatments we use at Paracelsus Recovery includes medication to manage symptoms and behavioural therapy to develop the skills needed to minimise difficulties, emotional issues and any co-occurring mental health conditions.
+Research shows that the best ADHD treatment is based on the ‘multimodal approach.’
+The treatments we use at Paracelsus Recovery include medication to manage symptoms and behavioral therapy to develop the skills needed to minimize difficulties, emotional issues, and any co-occurring mental health conditions.